Boundary-Aware Uncertainty for Feature Attribution Explainers: CONCLUSION

-Generating uncertainty estimates for feature attribution explanations are essential for building reliable explanations.
-We introduce a novel GP-based approach that can be used with any black-box classifier and feature attribution method to generate uncertainty estimates that capture the complexity of the black-box model.
-Experiments show that capturing this type of uncertainty improves understanding of the explanations and the black-box model itself.
-Regarding limitations, GPEC relies on the ability to approximate the black-box DB, which increases the training time.
-The effect of this is minimized during inference, as the DB only needs to be sampled during training.
-Additionally, in its current implementation GPEC is limited to black-box classifiers; we leave the extension to regression models as future work.
+Generating uncertainty estimates for feature attribution explainers is essential for establishing reliable explanations.
+We introduce a novel GP-based approach that can be used with any black-box classifier and feature attribution method.
+GPEC generates explanation uncertainty that combines 1) boundary-aware uncertainty, which captures the complexity of the DB, and 2) functional approximation uncertainty.
+Experiments show that capturing this uncertainty improves understanding of the explanations and the black-box model itself.